 Other Azure scheduling capabilities also use Scheduler in the background, for example, Azure WebJobs, which is a Web Apps feature in Azure App Service.
 You can manage communication for these actions by using the Scheduler REST API. helps manage the communication for these actions.

 Here are some scenarios where Scheduler can help you:

 Run recurring app actions: For example, periodically collect data from Twitter into a feed.

 Perform daily maintenance: Such as pruning logs daily, performing backups, and other maintenance tasks.

-- Daily maintenance: Daily pruning of logs, performing backups, and other maintenance tasks.
-For example, an administrator may choose to back up the database at 1:00 A.M. every day for the next nine months.
+For example, as an administrator, you might want to back up your database at 1:00 AM every day for the next nine months.